KBNLresearch/jprofile/README.md

 As long as a batch follows this basic structure, *Jprofile* can handle it.
 Note that:

 * *master*, *access* and *targets-jp2* directories may occur at different nesting levels.
-This is no problem, since *jprofile* recursively traverses all subdirctories in a batch.
+This is no problem, since *jprofile* recursively traverses all subdirectories in a batch.

 * if either a *master*, *access* or *targets-jp2* directory is missing, *jprofile* will simply ignore it (i.e. it's perfectly OK if your batch only contains *master* images).